rspace-os/rspace-cli/README.md

     rspace eln listTree --config /path/to/myConfig.env

-Using --config option is useful if you have more than one account (e.g. an admin account and a personal account)
+Using --config option is useful if you have more than one account (e.g. an admin account and a user account)